 Jonny Frank, a Partner with StoneTurn, brings nearly 40 years of public, private and education sector experience in forensic investigations, compliance and risk management.
 He joined StoneTurn in 2011 from […]

 A.J.
-Bosco, a Partner with StoneTurn, has 20 years of diverse regulatory, legal and compliance experience as a prosecutor, regulator and in internal roles at large financial services institutions.
-He […]
+Bosco, a Senior Adviser with StoneTurn, has 20 years of diverse regulatory, legal and compliance experience as a prosecutor, regulator and in internal roles at large financial services institutions. […]